Planning on Retiring in Texas? Here’s Your 2025 Guide to Shining in the Lone Star State

 Con: Tough Summer Climate

 Texas has relatively mild weather throughout the year, but it is susceptible to very high temperatures in the summer.
-Between May and September, 90 degree days are normal, and you can expect plenty of humidity and sunshine.
-The chance for high heat indexes may vary, depending on where you live in Texas.
+Between May and September, 90-degree days are normal, and you can expect plenty of humidity and sunshine.
+The chance for high heat indexes may vary, depending on where you live in the state.

 Pro: Top-Tier Healthcare

 In Texas, you’ll find that you’re never far from a great healthcare system.
-Whether you need to manage chronic conditions, are looking for a specialist, or just need a primary care physician, Texas has plenty of world-class options.
+Whether you need to manage chronic conditions, are looking for a specialist, or just need a primary care physician, Texas has plenty of world-class options, including Houston Methodist Hospital, UT Southwestern Medical Center, or MD Anderson Cancer Center, if you’re in need of more specialized care.

 Con: Big-City Crime Rates